anic17/Newtrodit/README.md

 Newtrodit will be released in a short time, but you can compile using <a href="https://bellard.org/tcc/" style="text-decoration: none">TCC</a> and running the script [`make.bat`](../main/make.bat)
 Or you can run the binaries inside the [`bin`](../main/bin/) directory.

+Meanwhile, you can enjoy the 0.6 release candidate 1 version!
+Keep in mind that is has some known issues which have to be fixed.
+See more in the [security readme file](../main/SECURITY.md).

 ## Newtrodit-LCL

 Newtrodit Linux Compatibility Laker (aka Newtrodit-LCL) is, as the name says, a compatibility layer to run Newtrodit on Linux natively.
 It is currently being developed by **[@ZackeryRSmith](https://github.com/ZackeryRSmith)** and myself (anic17).

-Newtrodit-LCL will be released when Newtrodit 0.6 will come out, which shouldn't take long (Newtrodit 0.6 will be released at the beginning of 2023)
+Newtrodit-LCL will be released when Newtrodit 0.6 will come out, which shouldn't take long.

 #### Copyright &copy; 2021-2023 anic17 Software
 </div>